gettalong/hexapdf/man/man1/hexapdf.1.md

   and 6 (any possibly set rotation removed).

-## Examples
+## EXAMPLES

-### modify
+### merge

-`hexapdf modify --file input.pdf --object-stream generate output.pdf`
-`hexapdf m -f input.pdf --obj g output.pdf`

-Compressing: Both commands do exactly the same, compressing the `input.pdf` to get a smaller file size.
-Howver, the second command uses the feature of abbreviating commands and options to their shortest unambiguous name so that less key presses are required.

-`hexapdf modify -f input1.pdf -f input2.pdf -f input3.pdf output.pdf`
+`hexapdf merge input1.pdf input2.pdf input3.pdf output.pdf`
-`hexapdf modify -e -f input1.pdf -f input2.pdf -f input3.pdf output.pdf`
+`hexapdf merge -e input1.pdf input2.pdf input3.pdf output.pdf`

 Merging: In the first case use `input1.pdf` as primary input file and merge the pages from `input2.pdf` and `input3.pdf` into it.
 In the second case an empty PDF file is used for merging the pages from the three given input files into it; the resulting output file will not have an meta data or other additional data from the first input file.

-`hexapdf modify -f odd.pdf -f even.pdf --interleave combined.pdf`
+`hexapdf merge odd.pdf even.pdf --interleave combined.pdf`

-Page interleaving: Takes alternatly a page from `odd.pdf` and `even.pdf` to create the output file.
+Page interleaving: Takes alternately a page from `odd.pdf` and `even.pdf` to create the output file.
 This is very useful if you only have a simplex scanner: First you scan the front sides, creating `odd.pdf`, and then you scan the back sides, creating `even.pdf`.
 With the command the pages can be ordered in the correct way.

+### modify

-`hexapdf modify -f input.pdf -i 1-5,7-10,12-e output.pdf`
+`hexapdf modify input.pdf -i 1-5,7-10,12-e output.pdf`

-Page removal: Remove the pages 6 and 12 from the `input.pdf`.
+Page removal: Remove the pages 6 and 11 from the `input.pdf`.

-`hexapdf modify -f input.pdf -i 1r,2-ed output.pdf`
+`hexapdf modify input.pdf -i 1r,2-ed output.pdf`

 Page rotation: Rotate the first page to the right, that is 90 degrees clockwise, and all other pages 180 degrees.

-`hexapdf modify -f input.pdf --user-password my_pwd --permissions print output.pdf`
+`hexapdf modify input.pdf --user-password my_pwd --permissions print output.pdf`

-Encryption: Encrypt the `output.pdf` so that a password is needed to open it, and only allow printing.
+Encryption: Create the `output.pdf` from the `input.pdf` so that a password is needed to open it, and only allow printing.

-`hexapdf modify -f input.pdf -p input_password --decrypt output.pdf`
+`hexapdf modify input.pdf -p input_password --decrypt output.pdf`

 Encryption removal: Create the `output.pdf` as copy of `input.pdf` but with the encryption removed.
-If the `--decrypt` was not used, the output file would retain the encryption specification of the primary input file.
+If the `--decrypt` was not used, the output file would retain the encryption specification of the input file.

+### optimize

+`hexapdf optimize input.pdf output.pdf`

+Optimization: Compress the `input.pdf` to get a smaller file size.

 ### extract